 Firstly, you should seek medical attention for your furry friend.
 Get a good veterinarian to take a look.
 A medical professional can prescribe medication or give you advice about how to take care of your pet.
 Of course, if mold is affecting your pet, it might also be having an impact on you or your family members.
 So, you all should also get medical help, just in case!
 Next, you should work to eliminate the problematic mold.
 It’s important to keep the mold problem under control.
 Otherwise, the issue will get even more out of hand!

-At A+ Mold Remediation, we help to make our clients’ homes safe and free from mold problems.
+At A Plus Mold Remediation Inc., we help to make our clients’ homes safe and free from mold problems.
 We work thoroughly and efficiently.
 Our goal is to make sure you feel comfortable in your home after you’ve dealt with an issue involving indoor mold.
 So, if you think you might need some work done in your home, just give us a call today!